jeremy-rifkin/cpptrace/README.md

 > [!IMPORTANT]
 > There is an unfortunate limitation with `return` statements in these try/catch macros: The implementation on Windows
-> requires wrapping the try body in an immediately-invoked lambda and and as such `return` statements would return from
+> requires wrapping the try body in an immediately-invoked lambda and as such `return` statements would return from the
-> the lambda not the enclosing function.
-Cpptrace guards against misleading `return`s compiling by requiring the lambdas
+> lambda not the enclosing function.
+Cpptrace guards against misleading `return`s compiling by requiring the lambdas to
-> to return a special internal type, but, if you're writing code that will be compiled on windows it's important to not
+> return a special internal type, but, if you're writing code that will be compiled on windows it's important to not
 > write `return` statements within CPPTRACE_TRY.
 For example, this is invalid:
 > ```cpp
 > CPPTRACE_TRY {